-The Government seeks to ensure financial stability through macro prudential regulation in line with international standards and measures including: improving the quality of capital; reducing procyclicality; setting leverage and liquidity ratios; and issuing compensation guidelines.
+The Government seeks to ensure financial stability through macro prudential regulation in line with international standards and measures including: improving the quality of capital; reducing pro-cyclicality; setting leverage and liquidity ratios; and issuing compensation guidelines.
 It further requires swift regulatory action to prevent contagion and proposes a more intense, intrusive and effective form of regulation.
 Government has commenced with the process of implementing regulations that will eventually be expanded to cover all sources of systemic risk including the regulation of all private pools of capital.
 In this regard, the Minister of Finance signed into law the Financial Markets Act Regulations (the "FMA Regulations") on 9 February 2018.
-The FMA Regulations provide the framework for regulation of over-the-counter derivative transactions in South Africa and the FSCA conduct standards, published in connection with the FMA Regulations, set out the reporting requirements and code of conduct for over-the-counter derivative providers.
-On 2 June 2020 the FSCA and PA published Joint Standard 2 of 2020, dealing with margin requirements for non-centrally cleared OTC derivative transactions, which will come into effect on a date to be determined by the FSCA and PA.
-The objectives of the standard include achieving consistent pricing across the OTC derivatives market and international compliance.
-As at the date of this Risk Factor and Other Disclosures Schedule, the FSCA and PA have not yet determined the effective date of the standard.
+The FMA Regulations provide the framework for regulation of overthe-counter derivative transactions in South Africa and the FSCA conduct standards, published in 2020 in connection with the FMA Regulations, set out the reporting requirements and code of conduct for overthe-counter derivative providers.